sampsyo/bril/docs/tools/bench.md

 * `fitsinside`: Output whether or not a rectangle fits inside of another rectangle given the width and height lengths.
 * `relative-primes`: Print all numbers relatively prime to *n* using [Euclidean algorithm][euclidean_into].
 * `riemann`: Prints the left, midpoint, and right [Riemann][riemann] Sums for a specified function, which is the square function in this benchmark.
+* 'rot13': Prints the rot13 substitution of a character (represented as an integer in the range 0 to 25).
 * `sieve`: Print all prime numbers up to *n* using the [Sieve of Eratosthenes][sievee].
 * `sqrt`: Implements the [Newton–Raphson Method][newton] of approximating the square root of a number to arbitrary precision
 * `sum-bit`: Print the number of 1-bits in the binary representation of the input integer.